How long does it take for a seborrheic keratosis to fall off after getting sprayed with liquid nitrogen, also known as freezing or cryosurgery?

 She offered to also spray the seborrheic keratosis (no extra charge), so I said okay.

 Within hours, its caramel color turned dark (below).
-After a few weeks, it still looked the same as it did the evening it got sprayed.
+After a few weeks, it still looked the same as it had the evening it got sprayed.

 The seborrheic keratosis was just as much stuck to my skin as it was before the cryotherapy.